Knitting needle: Double-pointed needles

 Double-pointed knitting needles in various materials and sizes.
 They come in sets of four, five or six.

 The oldest type of needle is the straight double-pointed needle.
-Double-pointed needles are tapered at both ends, which allows them to be knit from either end.
-They are typically used (and sold) in sets of four or five, and are commonly used for circular knitting.
+Double-pointed needles are tapered at both ends, which allows knitters to add stitches from either end.
+They are typically used (and sold) in sets of four or five and are commonly used for circular knitting.
 Since the invention of the circular needle, they have been most commonly used to knit smaller tube-shaped pieces, such as sleeves, collars, and socks.
-Usually two needles are active while the others hold the remaining stitches.
+Usually, two needles are active while the others hold the remaining stitches.
 Double-pointed needles are somewhat shorter than single-pointed or circular needles and are usually used in the 13–20 cm length range, although they are also made longer.

 Double-pointed needles are depicted in a number of 14th-century oil paintings, typically called Knitting Madonnas, depicting Mary knitting with double-pointed needles (Rutt, 2003).

 A cable needle is sometimes used.

 A cable needle is a special type of double-pointed needle that is typically very short and used to hold a very small number of stitches temporarily while the knitter is forming a cable pattern.
 They are often U-shaped, or have a U-shaped bend, to keep the held stitches from falling off while the primary needle is being used.